cloudandbigdatalab/OpenStack-Doc/nova/Introduction.md

 Nova is built on a messaging architecture.
 All of its components can typically be run on several servers.
 This architecture allows the components to communicate through a message queue.
 Deferred objects are used to avoid blocking while a component waits in the message queue for a response.

-As the most distributed (and complex) component in the OpenStack platform, Nova interacts heavily with other OpenStack services like Keystone for performing authentication, Horizon for its Web interface and Glance for supplying its images.
+As the most distributed component in the OpenStack platform, Nova interacts heavily with other OpenStack services like Keystone for performing authentication, Horizon for its Web interface and Glance for supplying its images.

 ## 2. Architecture ##